dina-khaled15/flight-delay-data-engineering-azure/README.md

 ])
 ```

-This prevents the same flight from being counted multiple times during analysis.
+These columns help identify the same flight occurrence and prevent duplicated flights from affecting downstream analysis.

 ---

-## 6.4 Separating Operated and Cancelled Flights
+## 6.3 Separating Operated and Cancelled Flights

-The dataset was divided into operated and cancelled flights.
+The dataset was divided into two groups:

 ```python
 df_cancelled = df.filter(F.col("CANCELLED") == 1)